LearnLib/alex/documentation/src/main/docs/contents/dev-docs/development/README.md

 ### Running the frontend

-Since the frontend and the backend are decoupled from each other, we have to configure the address of the backend, so that all HTTP requests go to the correct server.
+Since the frontend and the backend are decoupled from each other, you have to configure the address of the backend, so that all HTTP requests go to the correct server.
 Edit the file *environments.js* accordingly:

 ```javascript